-The Behavioral, Emotional and Social Training, or BEST, program uses a team approach to serve students with disabilities whose social, emotional and behavioral needs significantly impede their ability to access curriculum exclusively in the general education environment.
+The BEST program uses a team approach to serve students with disabilities whose social, emotional and behavioral needs significantly impede their ability to access curriculum exclusively in the general education environment.
 Programming can include multi-grade grouping and can range from a full self-contained environment to the use of consultative services only.
-BEST classes are located at Kingsley School, (Grades 1-6) and O’Neill Middle School.
+BEST classes are currently located at Kingsley School for grades K-6 and O’Neill Middle School for grades 7-8.

 - Safe, positive and predictable environment staffed by program specialists who provide consistent and immediate direct instruction